Michigan Murders: Final murder

-The final murder attributed to the killer was that of 18-year-old Karen Sue Beineman, an Eastern Michigan University student who was last seen alive on July 23, 1969.
-She was reported missing by her roommate, Sherri Green, when she failed to return to her dormitory after curfew.
+The final murder committed by the Michigan Murderer was that of 18-year-old Karen Sue Beineman, an EMU undergraduate student who was last seen alive on July 23, 1969.
+Beineman was reported missing by her roommate, Sherri Green, at 10 p.m. when she failed to return to her dormitory after curfew.
 Upon questioning both of Beineman's roommates, police were informed that she (Beineman) had last been seen shortly after noon on her way to a downtown wig shop.

-Three days after the disappearance of Beineman, her nude body was discovered face-down in a wooded gully alongside the Huron River parkway.
-A medical examination revealed Beineman had been extensively beaten about the face and body, with some lacerations inflicted being so severe sections of skin had been removed, exposing subcutaneous tissues.
+Three days after Beineman's disappearance, her nude body was discovered face-down in a wooded gully alongside the Huron River parkway.
+A medical examination revealed Beineman had been extensively beaten about the face, genitalia and body, with some lacerations inflicted being so severe sections of skin had been removed, exposing subcutaneous tissues.
 She had received extensive skull and brain injuries which had been inflicted with a blunt instrument, had been forced to ingest a caustic substance, and her neck, shoulders, nipples and breasts had been burned with the same caustic agent.
 As had been the case with previous victims, her killer had placed a section of cloth in her throat to muffle her screams throughout her torture.

 Beineman had died of strangulation, although the pathologist noted the blunt force injuries inflicted to her skull and brain had been so extensive they would likely have proven fatal.
-(The blunt instrument used to inflict these injuries to Beineman's skull and brain was never found.)

 The forensic examination of Beineman's body further revealed she had been raped prior to her murder, and that her torn panties had been forcefully placed inside her vagina; these panties revealed the presence of human semen and 509 human hair clippings measuring less than three-eights of an inch upon the material.
 These hair clippings were predominantly blond, and as such did not belong to the victim, whose own hair color had been dark brown.

-Mindful of the fact the killer had evidently returned to sites of his previous murders to move the bodies, possibly in a sexual ritual, police theorized he may also attempt to return to this latest crime scene.
+Mindful of the fact the killer had evidently returned to sites of several of his previous murders to move the bodies, possibly in a sexual ritual, police theorized he may also attempt to return to this latest crime scene.
 Although earlier attempts to enforce news blackouts as to the discovery of Basom and Kalom had proven unsuccessful, on this occasion, police successfully ordered a news blackout relating to the discovery of this latest victim.
 Beineman's body was replaced with that of a tailor's mannequin, and the gully surrounding this mannequin monitored by undercover officers.

-At approximately 12:15 a.m. the following morning, in the midst of a heavy, humid storm, one officer observed a young man running from the gully; the heavy rain and insect irritation had prevented the officer from observing the young man actually approaching the gully.
+At approximately 12:15 a.m. on July 27, in the midst of a heavy, humid storm, one officer observed a young man running from the gully; the heavy rain and insect irritation had prevented the officer from observing the young man actually approaching the gully.
 Although this officer attempted to radio this sighting to his colleagues, the rain had rendered his radio inoperable.